Transformation Complete! When Adjectives Act as Nouns in Spanish

 Spanish has a very magical article with the power of being neutral and that article is lo, which can be broadly translated as “what.”

-When you have the neutral article lo followed by an adjective, you can translate the expression as “what is + adjective” or “the + adjective + thing”:
+This article can also be used with adjectives to transform into nouns.
+You can then translate it as “what is + adjective” or “the + adjective + thing”:

-lo bonito (what is beautiful)
+Lo bonito (what is beautiful)

-lo peor (what is worse)
+Lo peor (what is worse)

-lo interesante (what is interesting)
+Lo interesante (what is interesting)

-lo mejor (what is best)
+Lo mejor (what is best)

 Since lo is a neutral article, gender and number have little say here.
 The adjectives following lo can only be masculine and singular.